moj-analytical-services/splink/docs/topic_guides/data_preparation/feature_engineering.md

 ### Example

-There are a number of python packages which support phonetic transformations that can be applied to a pandas dataframe, which can then be loaded into the DuckDBLinker.
+There are a number of python packages which support phonetic transformations that can be applied to a pandas dataframe, which can then be loaded into the `DuckDBLinker`.
 For example, creating a [Double Metaphone](../comparisons/phonetic.md#double-metaphone) column with the [phonetics](https://pypi.org/project/phonetics/) python library:

 ```python
 import pandas as pd